 Vaccinations that were once gratefully received are now sometimes regarded with suspicion.

-We hear about dreadful vaccination reactions and even of cats dying after being vaccinated
+We hear about dreadful vaccination reactions and even of kittens and cats dying after being vaccinated

 Let’s be clear.
 Vaccinations do cause side effects.
-But that doesn’t mean we should turn away from vaccinations, it’s more complicated than that.
+That doesn’t mean we should turn away from vaccinations, it’s more complicated than that.

 Why do vaccinations cause side effects?